microsoft/dotnet-apiport/docs/VSExtension/README.md

 * Configurable report options in the Options pane
 * View and save generated reports in a tool window
 * Up-to-date server-side analysis
-    * __NOTE__ .NET platform targets are constantly fetched from an Azure cloud service that is updated constantly.
+    * __NOTE__ .NET platform targets and report formats are constantly fetched from an Azure cloud service that is updated constantly.
 In addition, the analysis is performed remotely so the information is always the latest.
+    * We only send .NET APIs to the service to analyze for portability.
+For more information, our privacy policy is [here][PrivacyPolicy].

 ![Sample report][SampleReport]